-It was an effort to promote the digital platform on Linkedin that got us noticed and lead to the elusive publishing conversation.
+It was an effort to promote the digital platform on Linkedin that got us noticed and lead to the formal publishing conversation with a real publisher.
 To some extent it was the already established platform as a business as well as an adjunct instructor, the tested content, and the specialist status that made the book proposal attractive to the other side.
 In two years we had already written a thousand pages on the topic in question (risk management).
-Extracting a 500 page text book out of these pages took a little time but was not as difficult as starting off with a clean slate.
+Extracting a 600 page text book out of these pages took a little time but was not as difficult as starting off with a clean slate.
 The platform was already attracting hundred and fifty thousand visitors in the digital world when we started.
 With the book in print the numbers would only grow larger.

 From a pure monetary point of view the first offer to you as an author never makes rationale sense.
 Having traveled two decades to reach this goal, money stops being the primary motivator.
 The first book is a door opener, a solution for the credibility conundrum.
 It is only when you have moved successfully beyond it that you can book bigger bets.

-By just writing 2013 words about my publishing experience I have neither become an expert nor qualify as a guide.
-Each discovered author has his own story.
-A friend asked me to enumerate it and I did.
+By just writing 2,609 words about my publishing experience I have neither become an expert nor qualify as a guide.
+Each discovered author has his own story, his own path.
+A friend asked me to enumerate mine and I did.
 I hope it was useful.

 There were two questions that always nagged me when I first started on this path.
 “Will they read what I write and like it?” and “When so many have failed, how do I know that I will be able to succeed?”.
 Later in the year of the cafeteria conversation at Columbia two professors that changed my life answered both questions for me.
 I think the answer is still applicable a decade and change later.